-An agreement was reached in September 2007.
+1. An agreement was reached in September 2007.
 The Agreement contained an express confidentiality provision.

-6. Although individual victims were not consulted regarding the agreement, several had expressed concerns regarding the exposure of their identities at trial and they desired a prompt resolution of the matter.
-At the time the agreement was signed in September 2007, [REDACTED] was openly hostile to the prosecution of Epstein, and [REDACTED] had refused to speak with federal investigators.
+2. Although individual victims were not consulted regarding the agreement, several had expressed concerns regarding the exposure of their identities at trial and they desired a prompt resolution of the matter.
+At the time the agreement was signed in September 2007, [REDACTED] was openly hostile to the prosecution of Epstein.
+The FBI attempted to interview [REDACTED] in October 2007, at which time she refused to provide any information regarding Jeffrey Epstein.
 None of Attorney Edwards' clients had expressed a desire to be consulted prior to the resolution of the federal investigation.

-7. As explained above, one of the terms of the agreement deferring prosecution to the State of Florida was securing a federal remedy for the victims.
-In October 2007, shortly after the agreement was signed, four victims were contacted by telephone and these provisions were discussed.
-One of those victims was [REDACTED] who, at the time, was not represented, was given notice of the agreement.
+3. As explained above, one of the terms of the agreement deferring prosecution to the State of Florida was securing a federal remedy for the victims.
+In October 2007, shortly after the agreement was signed, four victims were contacted and these provisions were discussed.
+One of those victims was [REDACTED] who at the time was not represented, and she was given notice of the agreement.
 Notice was also provided of an expected change of plea in October 2007.
 When Epstein's attorneys learned that some of the victims had been notified, they complained that the victims were receiving an incentive to overstate their involvement with Mr. Epstein in order to increase their damages claims.
 While your Affiant knew that the victims' statements had been taken and corroborated with independent evidence well before they were informed of the potential for damages, the agents and I concluded that informing additional victims could compromise the witnesses' credibility at trial if Epstein reneged on the agreement.